niksilver/elm-explained/functions/ApplyingFunctions.md

 ## Composition with "and then..."

 The `>>` operator can be read "and then...".
 It composes functions left to right.
-It looks intuitive but probably doesn't read so well.
+It looks intuitive, although it probably doesn't read so well.
 This next function does the same as the one above.
+We can read it as "`sqrt`, and then `isEven`, and then `not`".

 ```elm
 fun8 : Float -> Bool